Battle of Inverurie (1308): Battle

 During his illness, King Robert was carried from place to place by his supporters.
 In either December 1307 or May 1308 depending on which account is correct, his army made camp on the far side of Inverurie near Oldmeldrum.
 Buchan gathered his forces, ready to attack King Robert the following day.
 His army made camp at Meldrum, to the north-east of King Robert.
 At dawn, David, Lord of Brechin made a surprise attack on one of King Robert's outposts, killing many; the rest fled to the main force on the far side of Inverurie.

 King Robert, who was still ill, rose from his bed and prepared a counter-attack.
 As he approached, Buchan hastily drew up his forces astride the road to Inverurie, between Barra Hill and the marshes of the Lochter Burn.
 His unreliable feudal levies were placed to the rear, with the knights and men-at-arms taking up a position to the front.
 The levies seem to have been given the assurance that King Robert was too ill to take to the field in person, and their shocked reaction when he came into sight explains in part why Buchan's army collapsed so quickly.
 John Barbour describes the scene in his rhyming narrative:

-The king came on in fine array

-With much display his foes stood set

-Until the ranks were nerly met.

-But when his foemen saw the king

-Advancing without lingering,

-A little on their reins they drew.

-The king by this time right well knew

-That in their hearts they were distressed,

-And with his banners forward pressed.

-Thus they retreated more and more.